netbox-community/netbox-chart/README.md

 [redis-ha chart](https://github.com/DandyDeveloper/charts/tree/master/charts/redis-ha)).

 Set `persistence.enabled` to `false` and use the S3 `storageBackend` for object storage.
 This works well with Minio or Ceph RGW as well as Amazon S3.
+See [Using extraConfig for S3 storage configuration](#using-extraconfig-for-s3-storage-configuration) and [Persistent storage pitfalls](#persistent-storage-pitfalls), below.

 Run multiple replicas of the NetBox web front-end to avoid interruptions during upgrades or at other times when the pods need to be restarted.
 There's no need